Bch-Box/miniatm-bitcoin-cash/index.md

 ## Goals

 * Make and ship the first 20 MiniATM units
+* Open source and document for fabrication by 3rd parties
 * Provide continued support and feedback to and from the BCH community